Amazon Whole Foods

 Amazon Whole Foods cut prices 40%?

 Amazon is always top of mind with me.
-The recent acquisition bringing together Amazon Whole Foods means goods are delivered to your door.
-Or it’s somewhat off-base Amazon Instant Pickup service, it’s hard to keep the retail behemoth out of my noggin.
+The recent acquisition forming Amazon Whole Foods means goods are delivered to your door.
+Or with its somewhat off-base Amazon Instant Pickup service, it’s hard to keep the retail behemoth out of my noggin.

 Amazon remains at the forefront of our our collective consciousness because many of us use it every day.
 (Especially if you have an Echo or take advantage of its Prime membership.)
 Now, the Amazon Whole Foods division is offering discounts as high as 40% on select foods for Prime members.
 That’s a hefty discount.
 In fact, I think it’s too much a discount.